Jasmeet-1998/Mock-Crud-API-s/creds_bay/ReadMe.md

 Success(200)=> You will get a Long token with 1 hour validity use this token to make further admin request.

 2.)
-Admin View GET Route
+Admin View GET Route (THIS IS JUST A TESTING ROUTE CAN BE REMOVED IN THE FINAL PRODUCTION VERSION TO PREVENT ADMIN TO USE AGENT CREDENTIALS TO EDIT LOAN REQUEST.)

 Admin Only

-to View Every User Details in the database.
+to List All Users Data in the Database.

 Requires - auth-token in request header and admin_id in request params.